Sergiogomez17/core-code-from-scratch-readme/README.md

 1. ask for the date of birth
 2. analyse the date
 3. to calculate the age, susbtract the date of birth from 2023
-4. print the "the actual age is: (the age calculated)"
+4. print the "the current age is: (the age calculated)"
 5. end